Tomb Raider: Legend: Plot

 Lara pursues Amanda to Kazakhstan, where she discovers a 1950s-era Soviet research base that unsuccessfully tried to weaponise the sword's energies.
-Amanda, now bitter about the events in Peru, races her to the artifact.
-She eventually unleashes the tamed Entity on Lara using its control stone.
-Lara avoids the Entity and retrieves the sword fragment as the ancient facility disintegrates.
+Amanda, now bitter about the events in Peru, races her to the artifact, eventually unleashing the tamed Entity on Lara using its control stone.
+Lara avoids the Entity and retrieves the sword fragment as the facility disintegrates.
 Lara also discovers the shield of the knight who had the fragment, bearing an ancient map.
-The decoded map leads Lara to Cornwall and a King Arthur-themed tourist museum built over a hidden complex housing the tombs of King Arthur and his knights around a broken dais.
+The decoded map leads Lara to a Cornwall-based Arthurian tourist attraction built over a hidden complex housing the tombs of Arthur and his knights around a broken dais.
 She realises that the sword she is pursuing is the legendary Excalibur—one of many swords forged by an unnamed civilisation that have created a monomyth within multiple later cultures—left in pieces and scattered across the world by Arthur's knights.
+Retrieving the fragment left with Arthur, she escapes the tomb and its guardian sea serpent.

-Retrieving the fragment left with Arthur, she escapes the tomb and the sea serpent protecting the sword.
-Back home, the group realise that the Ghalali Key was found in Ghana by Richard and given to Amelia to replace the pendant she lost; it now lies with the crashed plane in Nepal.
+The group realise that the Ghalali Key was found in Ghana by Richard and given to Amelia to replace the pendant she lost; it now lies with the crashed plane in Nepal.
 During a talk with Winston, Lara reveals her determination to salvage her father's ruined reputation by using Excalibur to prove his theories about the daises.
 Returning to Nepal, Lara recovers the Ghalali Key, then travels to the monastery holding the original dais and reforges Excalibur.
 The broken dais splinters when she tries to use it, forcing her to return to the intact dais in Bolivia.
-On reaching it she is forced to kill Rutland during a fight with his mercenaries and destroys the Entity when Amanda summons and merges with it.
+On arriving she is forced to kill Rutland during a fight with his mercenaries and destroys the Entity when Amanda summons and merges with it.
 Placing the sword in the dais, Lara activates a portal and sees a vision of Amelia.
 Realising that the portal is a time rift, Lara tries to warn Amelia, but Amanda panics and shouts to remove the sword before the dais explodes, triggering the events of Amelia's apparent death.
 An enraged Lara almost shoots Amanda, but Amanda says that Amelia was transported to Avalon.
 Lara knocks Amanda unconscious and sets out to find Amelia.